-So, on to another poet, another poem, another gloss.
-I do not remember how I discovered the work of UK poet Andrew Duncan; eventually, circumstances converged and I was able to correspond, exchange books with, and publish him.
+I do not recall how first I discovered the work of UK poet Andrew Duncan.
+Eventually, circumstances converged and I was able to correspond, exchange books with, and publish him.
 I have found Andrew's work remarkable for its emotional depth.
-As Quietists from Hutchison to Gilbert have decried the lack of emotion in post-avant poetry, I thought it would be worthwhile to present a Duncan poem with substantial affective weight.
+As American centrist poets have decried the lack of emotion in post-avant poetry, I thought it would be worthwhile to present a Duncan poem with some substantial affective weight.
 Mark Young's poems showed us rejection of closure; Duncan's poems reject closure, while maintaining an engagement with sense and the sensual world that can be traced back to first-Gen Romantics Wordsworth and Coleridge.
-I have taken Jack Gilbert to task for universalizing; Wordsworth also universalizes (The world is too much with us..), yet the extreme formal rigor of his language, combined with a piercing awareness of suffering, would (for me) raise Wordsworth up above someone like Gilbert, not to mention that Wordsworth was one initiator and definitely a "Big Daddy" of this approach.
-He did it first; he did it best.
-Followed largely by two-hundred years of decay, where the collective first person plural is concerned.
+I have taken centrists to task for universalizing; Wordsworth also universalizes (The world is too much with us..), yet the extreme formal rigor of his language, combined with a piercing awareness of suffering, easily raises Wordsworth above American centrists.
 But back to Duncan.
 I have chosen a long poem from Anxiety Before Entering a Room: Selected Poems 1977-99, which was released by Salt in 2001.
-The poem is called The Metallic Autumn, and see if you can spot how Duncan does three things at once: rejects closure, registers the sensuous world as an objective correlative, and relates it to a personal world:
+The poem is called The Metallic Autumn, and see if you can discern how Duncan does three things at once: rejects closure, registers the sensuous world as an (intermittently menacing) objective correlative, and relates it to a personal world:

 The hawthorn hedges are a red haze.